Malupp/MicrosoftRew_Farming/README.md

 The script is configured to use an existing Microsoft Edge user profile for the enrolled session.
 Make sure the specified user data directory exists and contains the necessary profile data.

-## What directory use
+## What directory you should use
-In order to let the browser works, you should put in "edge_dir" the browser's linked path.
+In order to let the browser properly work, you should put in "edge_dir" the browser's linked path.
 You will see an example inside the main.py file